ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows two people riding bicycles on a green bike lane in what appears to be an urban setting.
-The person in the foreground is a woman on a green bicycle with a front basket, wearing a light blue shirt and dark pants.
-The person behind her is wearing a gray hoodie and riding a red bicycle.
-The bike lane is marked with white divider lines and is adjacent to a sidewalk and street.
-The street has a curb and a tree trunk is visible on the right side of the image.
-In the background, there are buildings, a wooden fence, and some pedestrians.
+The image depicts a green-painted, designated bike lane along a paved urban street.
+Two people are riding bicycles side by side within this bike lane: a woman in front on a light green bicycle with a basket, dressed in a light blue shirt and dark pants, and a man behind her on a black and red bicycle wearing a gray hoodie and dark shorts.

+To the right of the bike lane is a sidewalk bordered by a concrete curb and some grass with a tree trunk prominently visible in the foreground.
+In the background and to the left, there are urban elements such as residential or commercial buildings, some trees, and pedestrian figures.
+Street signs and road markings are also present, emphasizing the bike lane and urban setting.

 There is no visible text in the image.

-This image could illustrate urban development focused on sustainable transportation, highlighting infrastructure improvements such as dedicated bike lanes to promote cycling as an eco-friendly mode of transit.
+The overall layout highlights safe infrastructure for cyclists within a city environment, likely illustrating a development related to urban planning or transportation improvements in the annual development report.
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p23_img1.jpeg)